-A small fleet of foreign owned longline vessels on charter to New Zealand fishing companies have operated in New Zealand fisheries waters since the late 1980s.
-These longliners target southern bluefin tuna, although a mixed bag of species including other tunas and swordfish are caught.
-On one occasion two vessels were chartered to target albacore tuna.
-In 2006, three Australian flagged vessels entered the longline fishery under charter arrangements for two years, targeting bigeye tuna and swordfish.
+A small fleet of foreign owned longline vessels on charter to New Zealand fishing companies operated in New Zealand fisheries waters from the late 1980s through 2015.
+These longliners primarily targeted southern bluefin tuna, although a mixed bag of species including other tunas and swordfish were caught.
+No chartered longliners have fished in New Zealand fisheries waters since 2016.

-Table 1: Estimated whole weight (t) of tuna and swordfish landed by New Zealand flagged vessels active in the WCPFC Convention Area, for years 2010 to 2014 (0 refers to catches < 500 kg).
+Table 1: Estimated whole weight (t) of tuna and swordfish landed by New Zealand flagged vessels active in the WCPFC Convention Area, for years 2014 to 2018 (0 refers to catches $< 500 \, \mathrm{kg}$).
 NZFW refers to catches within New Zealand fishery waters (up to 200nm off the coastline), and Extra Territorial (ET) refers to catches outside this area.
-The 2014 figures are preliminary.
+The 2018 figures are preliminary.
 Note: the estimates presented in this Table may differ from those estimated by the SPC due to differences in the estimation procedures used for the purse seine catch.